In this guide I will disassemble a Dell Inspiron B130 laptop. I’m taking it apart in order to repair failed DC power jack.

 On the following picture the connector is displayed in the unlocked position.

-Remove two screws securing display hinges on the bottom of the laptop.
+Remove two screws securing display hinges on the bottom.

-Remove two screws securing display hinges on the back side of the laptop.
+Remove two screws securing display hinges on the back side.

 Disconnect the video cable connector from the motherboard.